gvwilson/thirdbit/_posts/2013/2013-06-19-twelve-bar-blues-of-science.md

   Most musicians can play along with a twelve-bar blues once they know what the key and tempo are.
-  Many kinds of scientific work are equally well structured: the results aren't predictable&mdash;it wouldn't be research if they were&mdash;but the equipment setup, sample preparation, note-taking, statistics, and write-up are (mostly) structured in ways that other scientists are familiar with.
+  Many kinds of scientific work are equally well structured: the results aren't predictable–it wouldn't be research if they were–but the equipment setup, sample preparation, note-taking, statistics, and write-up are (mostly) structured in ways that other scientists are familiar with.
   This lets them pick up each other's projects more quickly;